 - 1/4 tsp citric acid or 1 Tbsp lemon juice (optional)

-- The next day, inspect the lids to ensure they’ve sealed.
+The next day, inspect the lids to ensure they’ve sealed.
 There should be no give.
 You should also be able to remove the band and the seal should remain intact.
-Refrigerate any jars 5hat did not properly seal and use within a few weeks.
+Refrigerate any jars that did not properly seal and use within a few weeks.

 If there is syrup left over, make yourself a peach mint julep, or use it in just about anything that calls for simple syrup.
 Look at the beautiful color due to leaving the skin on!